 Hooked Fisherman

-Lures
+Lures & Baits

 Best Lures for Bluefish 2024: Metals, Poppers, and Topwater That Survive the Bite

-Quick verdict: The Point Jude Popa-Do and Kastmaster are the most durable and effective bluefish lures for the money.
+The Point Jude Popa-Do and Kastmaster are the most durable and effective bluefish lures for the money.
 Gibbs Danny Plug is the best topwater choice when blues are surface feeding.

 Bluefish are tackle destroyers.
 Their razor-sharp teeth cut through mono leader, mangle soft plastics, and bend weak hooks.
 The lures that work best for bluefish are built to take abuse — metal construction, strong hooks, and minimal soft components.
 Here's what survives and catches blues consistently.

-Some links in our gear reviews may be affiliate links — we always disclose when they are.
+Some links are affiliate links — we disclose them and earn a small commission at no cost to you.
 We never accept payment for favorable coverage.
-If something isn't worth your money, we'll say so.
+If something isn't worth your money, we say so.

 Acme Kastmaster Spoon